How to Make Espresso With an Espresso Machine – A Definitive Guide

 Coffee dosed for a double espresso.
 Typically, the filter basket is leveled and we try to push coffee grounds in all empty spaces of the filter basket.

-Tamp firmly and evenly on a well supported, straight surface
+Tamp firmly and evenly on a stable, level surface

 Tamped coffee in portafilter